misterpoko/p2/README.txt

 How to compile
     make
 How to Run
-    compile input.txt(Can use any txt file as long as its ints seperated by spaces)
+    compile input.txt(Can use any txt file as long as its ints seperated by spaces) takes in one input

 Files needed to run code
     main.cpp